-The pipes we saw earlier in this chapter were implemented with pure functions.
+The pipes discussed earlier in this page are implemented with pure functions.

 DatePipe is a pure pipe with a pure function implementation.

-But a pure pipe must always be implemented with a pure function.
-Failure to heed this warning will bring about many a console errors regarding expressions that have changed after they were checked.
+But always implement a pure pipe with a pure function.
+Otherwise, you'll see many console errors regarding expressions that changed after they were checked.

 Pipes are a great way to encapsulate and share common display-value transformations.
-We use them like styles, dropping them into our templates expressions to enrich the appeal and usability of our views.
+Use them like styles, dropping them into your template's expressions to enrich the appeal and usability of your views.

 Explore Angular's inventory of built-in pipes in the API Reference.
 Try writing a custom pipe and perhaps contributing it to the community.

-Angular does not ship with pipes for filtering or sorting lists.
+Angular doesn't provide pipes for filtering or sorting lists.